Trek DSC s3e10 Tera Firma II

 3. Buy a sandwich

 If as contained only choices 2 and 3, one is hard pressed to chose 2 over 3.
-However when as contain all three available actions (for the foreseeable future), suddenly 2 is preferred over 2, and over 1.
-One would certainly rather buy the shovel, then dig for gold over digging for gold barehand before or after eating a sandwich.
+However when as contain all three available actions (for the foreseeable future), suddenly 2 is preferred over 3, and over 1.
+One would certainly rather buy the shovel, then dig for gold over digging for gold rather than doing so barehand before or after eating a sandwich.

 Holding all else equal is important.
 Some purported change in ordinal preference due to addition of choice is hidden behind other information changes